xwmx/nb/README.md

   nb sync [-a | --all]

 Options:
-  -a, --all   Sync all active notebooks.
+  -a, --all   Sync all unarchived notebooks.

 Description:
   Sync the current local notebook with the remote repository.